General Operations / Facility Designback to top

 - Nordic does not need medication and pesticides to treat parasites such as sea lice as they cannot enter the farm due to our extensive filtration and water treatment before the water enters the farm.

-No. Our buildings will displace approx. 30 acres of forest that has been logged on a regular basis, as recently as last year by its owners.
+No. Our buildings will displace approx. 30 acres of forest that had been logged on a regular basis by its previous owners.
 We are also replanting areas and maintaining green visual buffers.
-In return for this, Belfast will be producing approx. 7 percent of US consumption of salmon.
-In addition, we are working with the city to protect 80 acres at the upper reservoir for the community to enjoy through a donation.
+In addition, we are working with the city to protect the Little River trails and waterfront for the community to enjoy through a donation.

-In addition to all the biosecurity measures in place to ensure that the facility remains disease free, all water leaving the fish production areas including floor drains and processing will undergo extensive treatment of ultrafiltration through 0.04 micron filters equivalent to 1.5748e-6 inches in size before passing through UV disinfection at 300mJ/cm2.
+No. Biosecurity and fish welfare are the primary considerations for the farm design and operation.
+In addition to the biosecurity measures in place to ensure that the facility remains disease free, all water leaving the fish production areas including floor drains and processing will undergo extensive treatment of ultrafiltration through 0.04-micron filters equivalent to 1.5748e-6 inches in size before passing through UV disinfection at 300mJ/cm2.
+Fish health is closely monitored on the farm to manage and contain any early onset of disease if it were to occur.

-The US ranks #1 and chicken and beef production, and #2 in pork production.
+On the global scale, the US ranks #1 in chicken and beef production, and #2 in pork production.
 However, we rank #16 in seafood production.
 We have much work to do.
 Salmon have a higher percentage of protein and energy retention when compared to the other protein sources on the graphic below.
 The feed conversion ratio is also the most efficient, given that for every 1.1 pounds of feed, you get 1 pound of fish.

 When we look at the efficiency in use of local resources, our salmon will be one of the most resource efficient.

-The reason the Atlantic Salmon Federation (ASF) has written a letter of support for this project is that their scientific review of our application concludes that there will be little impact from our farm and that it will contribute to taking pressure off wild salmon populations.
-Our biosecurity and fish escape measures are foremost in the industry.
-We also take the hosts for sea lice out of the ocean to prevent growth in potentially harmful parasite populations.
+No. By raising our fish on land, with robust wastewater treatment systems in place, Nordic solves the issues associated with net pens.
+Following their scientific review of our application, the Atlantic Salmon Federation (ASF) has written a letter of support for this project, which concludes that there will be little impact from our farm and that it will contribute to taking pressure off wild salmon populations.
+Our biosecurity and fish escape measures are foremost in the industry, and therefore will not affect wild salmon locally.

-Our wastewater system removes the bulk of nutrients for recycling.
-And the residual discharge is going into a bay with trillions of gallons of water.
-It is like a drop of water in a bucket.
-Even though we go far beyond current industry standards by removing 85% nitrogen, we do have elevated levels of nitrogen compared to background levels.
-The residual discharge is, however, less than 1 percent of the nitrogen already going into the bay.
-And the ammonia component which would be the most harmful one, is lower than background levels in the bay.
+No. Our wastewater system removes 99% of phosphorous, total suspended solids, and biochemical oxygen demand, and 90% of the nitrogen in the effluent.
+The residual discharge is going into a bay containing trillions of gallons of water- like a drop of water in a bucket.
+Even though we go far beyond current industry standards by removing 90% nitrogen, we do have elevated levels of nitrogen compared to background levels.
+The residual discharge is, however, less than 1% of the nitrogen already going into the bay.
 If other current dischargers raised their treatment level to only 50 % of our level, we would see material reductions in nutrient discharge along the entire coastline.

 The Gulf of Maine Research Institute and the Conservation Law Foundation have reviewed our application and not found cause for concern.
-As far as risk of algae blooms go, there are other contributing factors that pose a far greater risk than our facility.
 We will remain diligent in contributing to the health of the bay as a part of our environmental stewardship strategy.

 The extensive data collection and secondary assessments done by an additional environmental consultancy conclude that our proposed withdrawal will not have negative effects on the overall health of the watershed area in Belfast.
 It also concludes that other local wells are safe.
 We will have fully transparent monitoring practices in place to give assurances to the community in the future.